Sparse Graph Learning from Spatiotemporal Time Series: Experiments Details

-\paragraph{Synthetic experiments} For the graph identification experiments we simply trained the different graph identification modules using the Adam optimizer with a learning rate of $0.05$ to minimize the absolute error.
-For SNS sampler, we decreased the learning rate to $0.025$ in cases where we observed numerical instabilities.
+For the graph identification experiments, we simply trained the different graph identification modules using the Adam optimizer with a learning rate of $0.05$ to minimize the absolute error.
 For the joint graph identification and forecasting experiment, we train on the generated dataset a GPVAR filter with $L=3$ and $Q=4$ with parameters randomly initialized and fitted with Adam using the same learning rate for the parameters of both graph filter and graph generator.
+To avoid numeric instability, scores $\Phi$ were soft-clipped to the interval $(-5, 5)$ by using the $tanh$ function.